Charles "Chic" Sale

-Charles Partlow "Chic" Sale (August 25, 1885 – November 7, 1936) was an American actor and vaudevillian.
+Charles Partlow "Chic" Sale (August 25, 1885 – November 7, 1936) was an American actor, author and vaudevillian.
+He specialized in playing older men and rural characters.
+Not long before he died suddenly from lobar pneumonia, at age 52, he observed that 25 years earlier he was playing the part of an 80-year-old man, but that in his middle age he was doing young men's parts.
+"If I live to be 70, I expect to be Shirley Temple's biggest rival."

 Early years

 Sale was born in Huron, South Dakota, and raised in Urbana, Illinois.
 He was a son of Frank and Lillie Belle (née Partlow) Sale, and the brother of actress and writer Virginia Sale-Wren.